 Conservation of endangered marine mammal species and management of marine populations, especially those interacting with the human food chain, often have prominent positions in the news, and in the attentions of both governmental and non-governmental agencies.

 The need to know more about the lives and behaviours of marine mammals, driven by many agendas, coincides with a period in which improving technology is making it increasingly possible for us to probe the marine environment, and learn more about its inhabitants.

 As a result, the rapidly developing, and highly topical, discipline of marine mammal science is an area in which many excellent biology graduates seek to conduct research.

-The Master's of Research in Marine Mammal Science (MRes MMS) is intended to prepare students fully for a professional career involved with conservation of and research into marine mammals.
+The MSc (formerly known as MRes) in Marine Mammal Science is intended to prepare students fully for a professional career involved with conservation of and research into marine mammals.

 It is, first and foremost, a course in quantitative marine ecology.
 The degree aims to address the unique scientific challenges of marine mammal physiology and behaviour with strong components of methodology, laboratory work, and field study.
 The course is led by members of the world renowned Sea Mammal Research Unit (SMRU).